Menu

 Financial: I am the Senior Director of Ethics at ASHA.

-Completed online registration confirms your attendance.
+Cancellation: Completed online registration confirms your attendance.
 If you need to cancel after you have completed your registration, please submit your cancellation request in writing to oshaoregon@gmail.com.
 Refunds are not available for this event.

 Association Management Services Provided by: Meetings, Management, & More